The Wonderful World of the Brothers Grimm: Shooting

 Pal left for Munich in April 1961, saying he will use "every trick in the books" in the film.
 "We hope to get some wonderful special effects especially."

 Filming started 1 July 1961 (How the West Was Won started in June.)
-It took place on location in Bavaria, at Rothenberg and Dinkelsbuel.
+It took place on location in Bavaria, at Rothenberg and Dinkelsbühl.
 (Kassel, where the Grimms lived, had been bombed out.)
-After two months filming in Germany, the unit returned to Hollywood.
+After two months filming in West Germany, the unit returned to Hollywood.
 Henry Levin directed the Grimm brothers sequences while Pal did the fairytale ones.

 Reception

 Box office

 By September 1962, the film had been seen by a million people, 60% of them adults.

 The Wonderful World of the Brothers Grimm grossed $8.9 million at the box office, earning $6.5 million in US theatrical rentals.
 It was the 13th highest-grossing film of 1962.
-Pal estimed the film needed to make at least $13 million to be profitable.
+Pal estimated the film needed to make at least $13 million to be profitable.